 INFORMATION FOR

-Dr. Jill Guzman is a Pediatric Nurse Practitioner and Director of the Counseling, Health and Wellness Center.
-She joined WPU in 2003 and has been instrumental in the transformation of the center to become a comprehensive and holistic healthcare facility providing innovative care to all WPU students.
+Dr. Jill Guzman was named first Chief Wellness Officer at William Paterson University in January 2026.
+Dr. Guzman leads the university in developing stronger partnerships with state, regional, and local healthcare systems and related agencies.
+She works across the University on initiatives focused on improving the health and wellbeing of students, faculty, and staff.
+Dr. Guzman is a Pediatric Nurse Practitioner with a Doctorate in Nursing Practice.
+She was the Director of Counseling Health and Wellness from 2013-2025.
+She joined William Paterson in 2003 and has been instrumental in the transformation of the center to become a comprehensive and holistic healthcare facility providing innovative care to all students.
 She has implemented a comprehensive sports medicine program for athletes on campus and works collaboratively with Department of Athletics and Club Sports to ensure the safety of students engaging in sports.
-She has a special interest and expertise in concussion treatment/management and has conducted research on concussions and postural stability testing.
-Her past experiences include Emergency Medicine both in rural and suburban settings, Primary Care Pediatrics, Healthcare Administration and Emergency Mental Health Services.

 Daisy is a NJ board Licensed Clinical Social Worker, supervisor and educator who has been in practice for 25 years working primarily with young adults and families in acute care settings.
 Her treatment interests include family systems treatment, disaster mental health, grief, suicide loss and suicide survivorship, and the transcultural experiences of first generation Latino students adjusting to college.